plotly/plotly.github.io/_posts/excel/Basic Charts/2015-11-03-area-chart-excel.md

       img: "![Background color](/static/images/area-charts-in-excel-with-plotly/layout-general.png)"
  - title: Export & Share
    sub-steps:
-    - copy: "Download an image of your Plotly graph by clicking EXPORT on the toolbar."
+    - copy: "Download an image of your Chart Studio graph by clicking EXPORT on the toolbar."
       img: "![Export](http://i.imgur.com/tIGzmyp.png)"
     - copy: "Your finished chart should look something like this:"
       img: "![Finished](/static/images/area-charts-in-excel-with-plotly/finished-chart.png)"
     - copy: "To add the Excel file to your workbook, click where you want to insert the picture inside Excel.
 On the INSERT tab inside Excel, in the ILLUSTRATIONS group, click PICTURE.
-Locate the Plotly graph image that you downloaded and then double-click it.
-Notice that we also copy-pasted the Plotly graph link in a cell for easy access to the interactive Plotly version."
+Locate the Chart Studio graph image that you downloaded and then double-click it.
+Notice that we also copy-pasted the Chart Studio graph link in a cell for easy access to the interactive Chart Studio version."
       img: "![Plot in Excel](/static/images/area-charts-in-excel-with-plotly/image-in-excel.png)"

 ---